Eating bacon, macadamia nuts and avocados, while losing weight, may sound too good to be true.

 Mark Sisson is known as the father of paleo, so why is he writing a book about keto?
 Ummm because keto is awesome!

 One of my favorite parts of this book is how he recommends going paleo first.
 This will ease you into keto easier.
 This explains why it wasn’t too hard for me to make the jump.
-And this will help people who don’t like to dive head first into a new way of eating.
+And this will help people who don’t like to dive headfirst into a new way of eating.

 My Dad has cancer and his doctor told him it doesn’t matter what he eats.
 When he sits at his chemo sessions, they feed him cookies and candy.
 This is just wrong and malpractice in my opinion.

 Enter Dr. Nasha and her amazing book, an amazing resource for cancer treatment and prevention.
-Chapter one begins with a quiz to identify which “terrain” of your life you need to focus on first.
+Chapter one begins with a quiz to identify which “terrain” of the life you need to focus on first.
 Her approach is called the Terrain 10 and these include genetics, hormones, stress, toxins, and more.

 After the quiz, the reader is directed to a specific chapter to “clean up” the priority terrains in their life.
 By identifying your unique priorities, it helps you improve one area at a time to achieve improved and optimal health.